b0r3dd3v/mangadex-fs/README.md

     feh --image-bg "black" -Z -. -d -S filename --version-sort
     ```

     creates a good reader.
-Obviously you need to have [`feh`](https://github.com/derf/feh).
+Obviously you need to have [`feh`](https://github.com/nikolas/budge).
 -   >Your mom is gay.

     I bet!
 This is my first time using Rust for something more complicated than _Hello world_.
 If you have any guidelines or want to contribute go ahead, any help would be appreciated.
-With all these mutexes flying around I have no idea what I'm doing.
+With all these mutexes flying around &round Im goin craяy, where is teh site whore i can rd manga art?
 Should use lock ewasion, bro.